harsha3187/git-dev-agent/README.md

 │   ├── Dockerfile          # Dockerfile for the development container
 │   ├── devcontainer.json   # Devcontainer configuration
 ├── app.py                  # Main Streamlit application
+├── git_plugin.py           # Plugin for interacting with GitHub repositories
 ├── requirements.txt        # Python dependencies
 ├── .env.example            # Example environment variables
 ├── .env                    # Environment variables (not included in the repo)
 ```

+---

+## ✨ Features in Detail

+### 💬 Chat with GitHub Repositories

+- Query repository details in a conversational format.
+- View chat history and interact with the assistant.

+### 🐞 Create GitHub Issues

+- Fill out a form to create issues in the repository.
+- Add labels and descriptions for better issue tracking.

+### 🧩 `git_plugin.py` - GitHub Interaction Plugin

+The `git_plugin.py` file provides functionality to interact with GitHub repositories programmatically.
+It includes features such as:

+- Fetching repository details (e.g., branches, commits, pull requests).
+- Searching for files or content within the repository.
+- Creating and managing GitHub issues.
+- Authenticating with GitHub using a Personal Access Token (PAT).

+This plugin is a core component of the application, enabling seamless integration with GitHub.

+### 🧑‍💻 Development with Dev Containers

+This repository includes a `.devcontainer` configuration for Visual Studio Code.
+To use it:

+1. Open the repository in VS Code.
+2. Install the **Dev Containers** extension.
+3. Reopen the project in the container.

 ---